Follow

 For example, a GS1 DataMatrix encoding only a GTIN at the minimum x-dimension would take up approximately 7mm x 7mm.

-The GS1 General Specifications contains the minimum and maximum sizes allowed for 2D barcodes used on products scanned at retail point-of-sale in section 5.12.3.1.
+The GS1 General Specifications contains the minimum and maximum sizes allowed for Next Generation Barcodes used on products scanned at retail point-of-sale in section 5.12.3.1

-Industry has set the ambitious goal of retail POS scanners globally being capable of scanning and processing 2D barcodes by the end of 2027.
-Different regions of the world will move at different paces towards the ambition goal of enabling 2D barcodes to be scanned at POS.
-GS1 New Zealand will be continuously monitoring and will communicate the adoption rate of 2D barcodes.
+Industry has set the ambitious goal of retail POS scanners globally being capable of scanning and processing Next Generation Barcodes by the end of 2027.
+Different regions of the world will move at different paces towards the ambition goal of enabling these barcodes to be scanned at POS.

-Currently not all retailers can scan 2D barcodes at POS.
-The Ambition is that all retailers will aim to scan 2D barcodes approved for POS by 2027.
+Currently not all retailers can scan Next Generation barcodes at POS.
+The Ambition is that all retailers will aim to scan Next Generation barcodes approved for POS by 2027.

 Healthcare